TutsWiki/source/content/blog/rest-api-in-clojure.md

 title: A REST API in Clojure
 weight: 10
 url: /rest-api-in-clojure
 description: A newbie friendly introduction to REST API in Clojure.
+Project configuration and request handler.
 keywords:
   - clojure
   - restapi